Structure formation during phase transitions in strongly interacting matter: Phenomenological description of phase transitions and structure formation

 The correlation function of two fluctuating complex fields reads, cf. \cite{Voskresensky:1981zd,Voskresensky:1984rd}, \be N(\vec{r})=\langle\psi (\tau_1,\vec{r}_1) \psi^* (\tau_2,\vec{r}_2)\rangle|_{\tau_2=\tau_1-0} =-T\sum_{n=-\infty}^{\infty} \int \frac{d^3 k}{(2\pi)^3}{D}_{\rm M}(E_n,\vec{k}^2)e^{-E_n0+i\vec{k}\vec{r}}\,,\quad \vec{r}= \vec{r}_1 -\vec{r}_2\,, \ee where ${D}_{\rm M}(E_n,\vec{k})$ is the Matsubara boson Green function determined for discrete frequencies $E_n =2\pi nT$, $n=0,\pm 1,...$.

 For non-relativistic systems the high temperature limit $|E_1|\gg |\omega_0^2|$ is usually realized.
-In this case one can put $n=0$ in the sum (\ref{Matsum}) and for $k_0\neq 0$, $\omega_0^2>0$, $\omega_0^2\ll m^2$ one obtains \cite{Voskresensky:1984rd} \be N(r)=N(0)e^{-r/(\sqrt{2}l_{\parallel})}\frac{\sin k_0 r}{k_0r}\,,\quad N(0)\simeq k_0T/[(4\pi)(-\alpha_4)^{1/2}|\omega_0|]\,. \ee After the replacement $\omega_0^2\to -2 \omega_0^2$ the same result holds for $\omega_0^2<0$. $N(r)$ is characterized by two length scales: it oscillates on a short scale $l_k\sim 1/k_0$ and smoothly falls off on a coherence length scale $l_{\parallel}$, $l_{\parallel}$ and $l_{\parallel}\gg l_k$ at least in the vicinity of the critical point when $|\omega_0^2|\ll m_b^2$.
+In this case one can put $n=0$ in the sum (\ref{Matsum}) and for $k_0\neq 0$, $\omega_0^2>0$, $\omega_0^2\ll m^2$ one obtains \cite{Voskresensky:1984rd} \be N(r)=N(0)e^{-r/(\sqrt{2}l_{\parallel})}\frac{\sin k_0 r}{k_0r}\,,\quad N(0)\simeq k_0T/[(4\pi)(-\alpha_4)^{1/2}|\omega_0|]\,. \ee After the replacement $\omega_0^2\to -2 \omega_0^2$ the same result holds for $\omega_0^2<0$. $N(r)$ is characterized by two length scales: it oscillates on a short scale $l_k\sim 1/k_0$ and smoothly falls off on a coherence length scale $l_{\parallel}$, and $l_{\parallel}\gg l_k$ at least in the vicinity of the critical point when $|\omega_0^2|\ll m_b^2$.
 In case of the pion condensation both classical and quantum limits are relevant, see below Section \ref{PionFlSect}.

-A good approximation to take into account fluctuation contribution in the Green function $D$ is inclusion of the diagram \be \ee calculated with the full Green function.
+A good approximation to take into account fluctuation contribution in the boson Green function $D$ is inclusion of the diagram \be \ee calculated with the full Green function of the boson ($iD^R$ is shown by the bold wavy line).
+The bold block shows the effective boson-boson vertex that contains the vacuum part $-i\Lambda_{\rm vac}$ and an in-medium contribution.
 This term is given by the correlator $N(0)$ times the vertex.

 The equation for the effective gap $\tilde{\omega}^2$ that after taking into account of fluctuations replaces the value $\omega_0^2$ is given by \cite{Voskresensky:1984rd} \be \tilde{\omega}^2=\omega_0^2 +\Lambda N(0, \omega_0\to \tilde{\omega})\,, \ee where now $N(0)\propto 1/\tilde{\omega}$ and does not reach zero.
 In the critical point there arises jump from the branch with $\tilde{\omega}^2>0$ to $\tilde{\omega}^2<0$ that is interpreted as the first-order phase transition to the state with the liquid-crystal or solid-like structured condensate.
 Only provided the value of the jump is not as large, with some accuracy one may continue to speak about the second order phase transition.